 After graduating from the Missouri School of Journalism, I got my start as a hard-news reporter at the Commercial Dispatch in Columbus, Mississippi and then covered politics for the Kansas City Star before moving to Chicago to write for magazines.

-With 12 years of experience as a professional writer and editor, I'm comfortable tackling both editorial and commercial projects.
+With 12 years of experience as a professional writer and editor who has ghostwritten for C-suite executives, I'm comfortable tackling both editorial and commercial projects.

 select editorial CLIENTS :